JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 *Note about $\theta$: The term $\theta$ can change in meaning depending on which ML technique you're looking at.
 In terms of ANNs, $\theta$ refers to the matrices representing the weights between layers.
-In Linear Regression it's the parameters for the line-of-best-fit on the graph.
+In Linear Regression it's the parameters for the hypothesis that tries to fit the data.
 What all these definitions have in common is that $\theta$ is the value you can change to alter the output.*